rohan9446/mlx-inference-bench/results.md

    a run, so this is evidence of memory pressure rather than proof of paging stalls.
 Page-in counters would settle it and were not captured.

-2. **Co-located load client.** AIPerf runs on the same machine as the server.
+2. **Co-located load client.** AIPerf runs on the same machine as the server and competes with it for CPU.
+This may shift absolute values, and it may contribute unevenly as concurrency rises, since the client's own work grows with the request rate.
+Its impact was not isolated, so the concurrency sweep in particular carries an unquantified client-side component.
-   Affects all runs equally, so trends hold; absolute values are pessimistic by an unmeasured margin.

 3. **No GPU telemetry.** AIPerf reports `Platform: unknown` and collects no counters on Apple Silicon — its backends are DCGM and pynvml.
 No utilization,